 There are medicines put there but I generally don’t recommend medicines so I tried few home remedies.

-Dip a baby towel in warm water and place it on baby tummy.
+- Warm Compress – Dip a baby towel in warm water and place it on baby tummy.
 Rubbing towel in circular motion helps.
+This is widely used home remedies and relaxes a colic baby.

+- Oil Massage – I remember when I asked a friend about tips on how to make colic baby sleep, her grandmother simply said massage nicely.
 An old day’s therapy which is quite helpful.
-Gently massage the tummy in circular motion
+Gently massage the tummy in circular motion.

+- Burp Time – This remedy is quite commonly practice and allows colic baby to calm for sometime.
 Pretty basic but always burp your baby after feeding.
 This reduces formation of air pockets.
+Learn how to burp a colic baby.

-Add a pinch of Asafetida powder to 1 spoon of water.
+- Asafetida (Heeng) -Add a pinch of Asafetida powder to 1 spoon of water.
 Mix it well and rub this around baby’s navel clockwise.
+I can vouch for this tip, it did help me.

 Please check with your pediatrician before using any over-the-counter medication.